aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/_index.md

 	 }
  {{< /highlight >}}

 In order to convert SVG to PDF format, Aspose.SVG for .NET API offers **PdfRenderingOptions** class which initializes a new object, with rendering options, that is passed as an argument to the **PdfDevice(`PdfRenderingOptions, string`)** constructor.
-The last initializes a new instance of **PdfDevice** class by rendering options and output file name.
+The last initializes a new instance of the **PdfDevice** class by rendering options and output file name.
 The **RenderTo(`IDevice device`)**  method converts and sends the current document to the output rendering device.

 The **`JpegQuality`** specifies the quality of JPEG compression for images.
 The default is 95.
 In the example above, the used **`JpegQuality`** value is 10.
 The figure illustrates conversion SVG to PDF for two files [light.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/light.svg) and [Lineto2.svg](https://docs.aspose.com/svg/net/drawing-basics/svg-path-data/Lineto2.svg): a) **`JpegQuality`** value is the default; b) **`JpegQuality`** value is 10.